 You can hang out at The Game Crafter community booth and pitch your games to all walkers by at Gen Con 2014.
 We’ll also push people your way.
 If you want to get your name out there or promote an upcoming Kickstarter, this is amazing opportunity.

-If you win this auction we’ll give you a table and four chairs at our booth from 2pm to 6pm on Thursday at Gen Con 2014.
+If you win this auction we’ll give you a table and four chairs at our booth from 10am to 2pm on Friday at Gen Con 2014.
 We’ll also push passers by to your table, and you’ll be mentioned in many of our Gen Con blog posts.
 The auction ends Friday, June 26 at noon.

 NOTE: Badge to enter the convention is sold separately, this is just to be a guest exhibitor at our booth.